RosettaDrone/rosettadrone/README.md

 * Command Return-to-Launch from QGC
 * View drone video feeds in QGC or forward RTP to an IP address of your choice (currently Mavic Pro 2 only)
 * Create and fly waypoint missions
+* Fly by joystick and QGS
+* Fly from Python in DroneKit
+* Use Mavproxy to connect both QGC and DroneKit at the same time
+* Use Gstreamer/OpenCV/FFMPEG and DroneKit to create complex AI functions

 # Usage